 While most of us experience it from time to time, it’s not normal to have back pain.
 It might be so common that we think it’s normal, but it’s not.
 Back pain is often ignored like many other health issues, but seeing a doctor is very important in certain cases.
 Often, your body is telling you that something is very wrong through your back, so don’t ignore the message unless you want to end up with serious health issues.
-In some cases, mild back pain means you need to stretch more or get a nice massage, but if you experience any of these issues below, it’s important to contact your doctor and book an exam.
+In some cases, mild back pain means you need to stretch more or get a nice massage by visiting the nearest sports injury clinic, but if you experience any of these issues below, it’s important to contact your doctor and book an exam.

 Pain while you’re working out